VEJDev/TicTacToe/README.md

-### Tic tac toe game
+### Tic Tac Toe game in Kotlin
-To play with computer enter the name "Console" as the player 2 name
+To play with the computer enter the name "Console" as the "player 2" name

 Resources Used:
 - https://developer.android.com/develop/ui/compose/components/dialog